Jerc007/Open-GPGPU-FlexGrip-/README.txt

 3) Analyze results or change target application for the simulation.
 (See steps for changing the application)

 //**
-Steps for changing the application:
-In order to change the application, it should be noted that three elements must be considered in the GPGPU.
-(The instruction memory, the data memory and the configuration memory)
+In order to change the application, three elements must be considered in the GPGPU: The instruction memory, the data memory and the configuration memory.

 The instruction memory is located in the folder Generic_Design/TB/TP/ and it is named as TP_instructions.vhd The data memory is located in the folder Generic_Design/lib/ and named as global_mem.mif